adankowski/zadanie_gielda/README.md

 ## TO DO
 1. You need to create a mechanism that, for incoming data, allows you to store separately for each instrument the last `bid` and `ask` price and the timestamp of the received entry from the exchange.
 The format of the stored message: `symbol`, `askPrice`, `bidPrice`, `timestamp`.
-2. Create a mechanism to retrieve the spread, i.e. the difference in prices between `ask` and `bid`.
+2. Create a mechanism to retrieve the `spread`, i.e. the difference in prices between `ask` and `bid`.
 3. Create a controller to retrieve the last quote for a given `symbol`.